GuardKenzie/chafa.py/docs/usage/installation.rst

     pip install chafa.py

+If you are using MacOS, make sure to set your ``MAGICK_HOME`` environment variable appropriately or the :py:class:`Loader` might not find the ImageMagick.

 From source
 ===========

 Building from source requires the `hatchling <https://pypi.org/project/hatchling/>`_ build tool.
-To build chafa.py from source on Windows, do the following:
+To build chafa.py from source on Linux or Windows, do the following:

 Linux
 -----